July 19, 2019; revised September 8, 2019

 - The collection of parts that arise due to kammic energy is “kammaja kāya.”
 This “kāya” or “body” is very fine.
 A whole “kammaja kāya” is a billion times smaller than an atom.
 But as we will see, this “kāya” is the more powerful one.
 That is where the seat of the mind (hadaya vatthu) and the five real sensing elements of “pasāda rūpa” are located.

-- Those six elements are at the magnitude of the smallest units of matter (suddhāshtaka) in Buddha Dhamma.
+- Those six elements are made of the smallest units of matter (suddhāshtaka) in Buddha Dhamma.

 - Therefore, a whole “kammaja kāya” is unimaginably small, by our standards.
 One would not be able to see one even with an electron microscope.
 As we see below, that is all a Brahma has!